leosantos2003/Artificial-Intelligence/trabalho_1_ia/README.md

 ## 1. Linear Regression:

+* The first exercise consists of implementing the gradient descent algorithm for linear regression in Python 3.
+The goal is to predict farm prices using a fictitious dataset.

 A possible set of values ​​that converged to a minimum MSE (high-quality regression) was: {**b = 0, w = 0.1, alpha = 0.91, num_iterations = 100**}

 This resulted in a final MSE of 0.014802014531904436.
 Any changes to these values ​​either resulted in a larger MSE or did not significantly reduce the MSE value (we considered a significant change to be a change of up to 3 decimal places).